 We’re still on that journey.
 We’re still phasing out old things we enjoyed and finding new and interesting foods to try.
 We’ve caved in to the children, to our relatives and friends.
-My ex partner refuses to participate, feeding our sons up with meat and junk food whenever he can (the joys of co-parenting!).
+My ex partner still gives our sons an omni diet.
 Adopting a few rules has helped: I refuse to cook meat in the house for anyone, and visitors bring their own dairy milk.
 If we go out to eat, the children are allowed to choose whatever they like.
-I’ve explained where meat and dairy come from and will always answer any questions honestly and appropriately.

 There have been some concerns about how a vegan diet can impact on someone’s health.
 We covered this briefly above.
 Now, we’ll go into a little more depth.
 Read on to find out more about the most common areas of concern for a vegan diet.

 Our bodies use vitamin B12 to make red blood cells, release energy from food and use folic acid.
 It comes primarily from animal sources and is the main dietary concern for vegans.
 Not having enough vitamin B12 can cause extreme tiredness, memory problems and can lead to B12 or folate deficiency anaemia.